Timor-Leste

 Fort Concordia.

-- 6 Aug 1661
+- 6

-Portugal and Netherlands formally divide Timor
+Portugal and Netherlands agree to

 -

-between them into Dutch West Timor
+between them, into Dutch West Timor

 (part of